Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

-We confirm, in accordance with Eq.~(\ref{eq:FBC_1D_fractional}), that $Q_B$ shows a linear slope $1/2\pi m=1/6\pi$ up to a $2\pi/Z$-periodic function (with $Z=3$).
-The inset of Fig.~\ref{fig:QB_eff_model} shows a false color plot demonstrating for which values of $v_{ex}$ and $U$ this linear slope indicated by $\delta Q_B = Q_B \left(2\pi\right) - Q_B\left(\frac{4\pi}{3}\right)=\frac{1}{9}$ (white region) is stabilized.
+We confirm, in accordance with Eq.~(\ref{eq:FBC_1D_fractional}), that $Q_B$ shows a linear slope $1/2\pi m=1/6\pi$ up to a $2\pi/Z$-periodic function (with $Z=3$).\cite{note6} The inset of Fig.~\ref{fig:QB_eff_model} shows a false color plot demonstrating for which values of $v_{ex}$ and $U$ this linear slope indicated by $\delta Q_B = Q_B \left(2\pi\right) - Q_B\left(\frac{4\pi}{3}\right)=\frac{1}{9}$ (white region) is stabilized.
 We observe that this is already the case for relatively small $v_{ex}$ and intermediate $U$.
 The general phenomenology of fractionally quantized slopes in the FBC of this 1D model is therefore quite general and does not require fine tuning.
-The additional modulation by a $2\pi/Z$-periodic function that was not present in Eq.~(\ref{eq:FBC_1D_fractional}) is a consequence of commensurability between the lattice constant and the Fermi wavelength and vanishes in the continuum limit.~\cite{Park2016}
+The additional modulation by a $2\pi/Z$-periodic function that was not present in Eq.~(\ref{eq:FBC_1D_fractional}) is a consequence of commensurability between the lattice constant and the Fermi wavelength and vanishes in the continuum limit.~\cite{Park2016} In Appendices~D and E we show that our results are stable against disorder of the hoppings and the on-site potentials and that a quantized slope is also present in the case of long ranged interactions $U_l \propto l^{-6}$ or $U_l \propto\exp(-\gamma l)\, l^{-2}$.